Royal London Asset Management Ltd. Sells 1,233 Shares of Okta, Inc. (NASDAQ:OKTA)

-Royal London Asset Management Ltd. decreased its stake in Okta, Inc. (NASDAQ:OKTA) by 2.8% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Royal London Asset Management Ltd. lessened its stake in Okta, Inc. (NASDAQ:OKTA) by 2.8% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 42,492 shares of the company’s stock after selling 1,233 shares during the period.
-Royal London Asset Management Ltd.’s holdings in Okta were worth $10,807,000 at the end of the most recent quarter.
+Royal London Asset Management Ltd.’s holdings in Okta were worth $10,807,000 as of its most recent SEC filing.

-In related news, insider Charles Race sold 50,000 shares of the firm’s stock in a transaction dated Tuesday, November 10th.
-The shares were sold at an average price of $211.21, for a total value of $10,560,500.00.
-Following the transaction, the insider now owns 68,638 shares of the company’s stock, valued at approximately $14,497,031.98.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CFO William E. Losch sold 2,202 shares of the business’s stock in a transaction that occurred on Wednesday, December 16th.
-The stock was sold at an average price of $258.91, for a total value of $570,119.82.
-Following the sale, the chief financial officer now directly owns 30,974 shares of the company’s stock, valued at $8,019,478.34.
+In other Okta news, insider Charles Race sold 50,000 shares of the company’s stock in a transaction on Tuesday, November 10th.
+The stock was sold at an average price of $211.21, for a total value of $10,560,500.00.
+Following the completion of the transaction, the insider now owns 68,638 shares in the company, valued at approximately $14,497,031.98.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director L Michelle Wilson sold 30,000 shares of the firm’s stock in a transaction on Thursday, December 10th.
+The shares were sold at an average price of $249.00, for a total value of $7,470,000.00.
+Following the sale, the director now directly owns 47,270 shares of the company’s stock, valued at $11,770,230.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 296,650 shares of company stock valued at $72,353,557.
-12.02% of the stock is currently owned by insiders.
+In the last quarter, insiders sold 296,650 shares of company stock valued at $72,353,557.
+Company insiders own 12.02% of the company’s stock.

-Okta (NASDAQ:OKTA) last announced its quarterly earnings data on Tuesday, December 1st.
-The company reported $0.04 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.01) by $0.05.
-Okta had a negative return on equity of 31.29% and a negative net margin of 31.38%.
-The firm had revenue of $217.40 million during the quarter, compared to analysts’ expectations of $203.15 million.
-During the same quarter last year, the firm posted ($0.07) earnings per share.
-The company’s revenue for the quarter was up 42.1% compared to the same quarter last year.
-On average, sell-side analysts expect that Okta, Inc. will post -1.31 EPS for the current year.

-Several research analysts have recently issued reports on the company.
-Mizuho upped their price objective on Okta from $255.00 to $270.00 and gave the company a “neutral” rating in a research note on Thursday, December 3rd.
+OKTA has been the topic of a number of research analyst reports.
+BMO Capital Markets upped their price target on shares of Okta from $228.00 to $260.00 in a research report on Thursday, October 8th.
+KeyCorp boosted their price target on Okta from $282.00 to $313.00 in a research note on Monday, December 21st.
+Pritchard Capital boosted their target price on shares of Okta from $266.00 to $295.00 and gave the company a “buy” rating in a research report on Thursday, December 3rd.
 They noted that the move was a valuation call.
-Oppenheimer raised their price target on shares of Okta from $250.00 to $295.00 in a research note on Thursday, December 3rd.
-Pritchard Capital lifted their price target on shares of Okta from $266.00 to $295.00 and gave the stock a “buy” rating in a report on Thursday, December 3rd.
-They noted that the move was a valuation call.
-BMO Capital Markets raised their target price on Okta from $228.00 to $260.00 in a research report on Thursday, October 8th.
-Finally, DA Davidson upped their price target on Okta from $250.00 to $300.00 and gave the company a “buy” rating in a research report on Friday, December 4th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating and eleven have given a buy rating to the company’s stock.
-Okta presently has an average rating of “Buy” and an average price target of $243.80.
+Piper Sandler lowered shares of Okta from an “overweight” rating to a “neutral” rating and set a $250.00 target price on the stock. in a research note on Monday, January 4th.
+Finally, The Goldman Sachs Group lifted their price target on shares of Okta from $240.00 to $260.00 and gave the company a “buy” rating in a research note on Thursday, December 3rd.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have issued a buy rating to the stock.
+Okta presently has an average rating of “Buy” and a consensus target price of $243.80.

 Okta, Inc provides identity management platforms for enterprises, small and medium-sized businesses, universities, non-profits, and government agencies in the United States and internationally.
 The company offers Okta Identity Cloud, a platform that offers a suite of products to manage and secure identities, such as Universal Directory, a cloud-based system of record to store and secure user, application, and device profiles for an organization; and Single Sign-On that enables users to access their applications in the cloud or on-premise from various devices with a single entry of their user credentials.